yairfax/FormFiller/README.md

 }
 ```

-Each element of action is object that describes an action the browser should take.
-There are three actions available, `data`, `click`, and `sleep`.
-To add an action, add an object with one of those three as a key, and the relevant arguments as its value
+Each element of `"actions"` is an object that describes an action the browser should take.
+FormFiller supports three actions: `data`, `click`, and `sleep`.
+Each action takes some arguments, which are described below.
+To add an action, add an object with an action string as a key, and its relevant arguments as the value.
 ```json
     "actions": [
         {"sleep": 3},